CagesThrottleUs/cc-json-parser/README.md

 Please ensure that you go through on where to get tests [here](./docs/PROBLEM.md#where-to-get-tests) to manually get the tests with the correct folder names first.

+// TODO: Complete CMake information for building the project including all the tools used.

+## Testing out the program

+// TODO: Complete testing information for the program - mostly with python and shell scripts.